Astros vs. Reds Player Props Betting Odds

-Player prop bet odds for Kyle Tucker, Jonathan India and others are listed when the Houston Astros host the Cincinnati Reds at Minute Maid Park on Saturday at 4:10 PM ET.
+Player prop betting options for Kyle Tucker, Jonathan India and others are available in the Houston Astros-Cincinnati Reds matchup at Minute Maid Park on Sunday, starting at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!